GabJL/EconomicData/README.md

 * `values` table: Actual `value`s for a pair <place (from `locations`), serie (frome `series`)>.
 These data are annotated with their `year` and `period` (the meaning of the period value can be a month, a semester, a quarter...).

+## Reduced Database structure:

+FILE: `db-reduced.db`

+A single table with clean data:
+* Only series with data for all locations
+* Complete and consecutive years from 2003 to 2012
+* 12 values per year

 ## Main Python Files

 * `database.py`: This file contains the python declaration for the database (ORM system using `SQLAlchemy`).
 The method